HRG-OFFICIAL/Android-TaskApp/README.md

   </table>
 </div>

+Note: The grid uses lightweight HTML so it renders consistently on GitHub.
+Adjust `width` values if you want a tighter or looser look.

 ## Features
 - Task list with creation, editing, selection, and bulk actions
 - Priority management and breakdown (Low/Medium/High)